nicole1drinkwater/Keeper-App/README.md

 Not everyone has the best memory.
 We all need help sometimes!
-The Keeper App is here to save the day and allow you to note down important details.
+The Keeper App is here to save the day and help you note down important details.